 Compost tea is a great plastic-free fertilizer.
 To make it, simply mix compost from your compost bin and water together and steep for a few hours.
+For ease of use and cleaning you can use a compost tea filter bag.
 This mixture can be used to fertilize your garden without the need for any plastic packaging or harsh chemicals.

 Compost food scraps, avoid buying plastic bags of black gold

 Food waste is a huge concern in our country.
 You can use kitchen scraps, such as vegetable peels and eggshells, to create homemade fertilizer.
 By adding food scraps to your compost pile, you can help to create nutrient-rich soil without the need for any plastic packaging.
 It’s also a great way to reduce food waste at home.
 Check out my post about what to do with food scraps at home for more ways to reduce food waste.

 There are several options to choose from for plastic-free mulch.
 For example, you can use wood chips, straw, wet newspapers, or leaves to create a mulch layer around the beds.
 This helps to retain moisture and reduce the amount of water needed for your plants.